 The crowd smiled, but I kept singing.
 Sure enough, at the next chorus, the same thing happened – “Honk!” – right into the microphone.
 By the time the set was over, I clearly had damaged my voice.

 I did 30 days of voice rest; complete silence, leading up to a vocal scope and a decision on what to do next.
 On the scope, it was clear: A large cyst had formed on the left side of a my vocal cord, and a small node on the right.
 As extended voice rest had not healed the problem, it was clear what had to be done.

 We decided to delay the surgery into the new year for insurance purposes, as I was told the cost of the procedure would be around $10K.

 I had people praying for me everywhere.
-The doctor told me to speak as normal, but not to push my voice when singing.
-I kept doing what I do, knowing that that my vocal cords were pounding on each other every time I spoke or sang.
+The doctor told me to speak as normal, but not to push my voice by singing.
+I kept doing what I do, knowing that that my vocal cords were pounding on each other every time I spoke (or occasionally sang).

-Then I noticed, in the week leading up to the scope and surgery, my voice beginning to rapidly feel stronger.
+Then I noticed, in the week leading up to the scope and surgery, just after my voice was at its very worst and my spirit was at its lowest, it began to rapidly feel stronger.

-As I sat in the ENT’s office, with anesthetic spray numbing my nasal passages, I folded my hands over my throat.
+As I sat in the ENT’s office, with anesthetic spray numbing my nasal passages and the doctor out of the room, I folded my hands over my throat.

 “Lord,” I said in a whisper, “I’m ready for anything, you know that.
 But this voice is precious to me, and if You’re willing to heal it, I pray this scope would show Your work.
 But not my will; Yours be done.”